Placozoa: Proto-nervous system

 The Placozoa have a very primitive analogue of the nervous system.
-It has peptideric cells that resemble neurons in that they have G protein-coupled receptors and release vesicles and neuropeptides.
+It has peptidergic cells that resemble neurons in that they have G protein-coupled receptors and release vesicles and neuropeptides.
 They are descended from progenitor cells with an expression pattern similar to that of neuron progenitor cells and themselves express genes associated with the pre-synaptic scaffold.
 Still, they differ from cnidarian neurons by having no projections and not expressing genes of the post-synaptic scaffold.
-There are a total of 14 types of these peptideric cells.
+There are a total of 14 types of these peptidergic cells.

+Despite their absence of neurons, they are able to produce electrical impulses.

 Reproduction

 All placozoans can reproduce asexually, budding off smaller individuals, and the lower surface may also bud off eggs into the mesenchyme.
 Sexual reproduction has been reported to occur in one clade of placozoans, whose strain H8 was later found to belong to genus Cladtertia, where intergenic recombination was observed as well as other hallmarks of sexual reproduction.

 In addition to fission, representatives of all species produced "swarmers" (a separate vegetative reproduction stage), which could also be formed from the lower epithelium with greater cell-type diversity.